fredriclam/Airgun1DShuttle/AirGun1D/README.md

 # AirGun1D

-MATLAB code for simulating a 1D airgun (compressible Euler equations) coupled to a spherical bubble (modified Rayleigh-Plesset equation) and shuttle-chamber dynamics.

-This code was derived from the 1D airgun-bubble model by [Leighton Watson](https://github.com/leighton-watson "github/leighton-watson") et al. released under the MIT license (see license_AirGun1D.txt).
+This code was derived from the 1D airgun-bubble model by [Leighton Watson et al.](https://github.com/leighton-watson "github/leighton-watson") See also license_AirGun1D.txt.

-### Setup and usage ###
-* WIP